 Distichiasis is a defect of the eye causing eyelashes to grow abnormally toward the cornea.
 Every time your shepherd blinks, this can cause scratching, pain, and even scarring of the cornea.

 Often, the lashes are soft and don’t cause a problem, and other times if lashes are thick and stiff, they need to be surgically removed.

 You wouldn’t think it, but distichiasis is an inherited condition and is common in Australian shepherds. if this is chronic and requires surgery, dogs should not be bred.

 Conjunctivitis in Dog

-Conjunctivitis is one of the most common eye conditions in any breed of dog and often referred to as “pink eye.”
-It is an inflammation of the mucus membrane, or conjunctiva, that covers your shepherd’s eye.
+Conjunctivitis is one of the most common eye conditions in any breed of dog and is often referred to as “pink eye.”
+It is an inflammation of the mucus membrane or conjunctiva, that covers your shepherd’s eye.

 The lining of the eyelid will also be inflamed.
 This is usually caused by a bacterial infection.
 Symptoms will be a red swollen eye with discharge that can be watery, but most often with pus or mucus.

 Conjunctivitis is treated with antibiotic eye drops, sometimes along with oral antibiotics if it is severe.